ernestwisniewski/kbin/docs/oauth2_guide.md

 ## Available Scopes
 ### Scope tree
 1. `read` - Allows retrieval of threads from the user's subscribed magazines/domains and viewing the user's favorited entries.
-2. `write` - Provides all of the following nested scopes
+2. `write` - Provides all the following nested scopes
     * `entry:create`
     * `entry:edit`
     * `entry_comment:create`